blizzardfun/mysql_sakila/README.md

 # mysql_sakila
-homework using mySQK on the sakila database
+homework using MySQL on the sakila database